openrocket/openrocket-database/README.md

    * Cannot define shock cord components at all
 * Additional problems not specific to .orc files:
    * OR does not model moments of inertia for hollow NC/transition shoulders
-   * OpenRocket only supports tubular launch lugs - no support for rail buttons or guides (fixed in 2022 betas)
+   * No support for rail guides
    * No support for lug standoffs (maybe fixed in 2022 betas)
    * Cannot attach a mass object to a parachute (e.g. Chute Release device)
    * Cannot attach a mass object to a streamer